 3R-NbS2 (3R phase Niobium Disulfide)

 3R-NbS2 is a metal.
-Note that NbS2 also exists in the 2H-NbS2 phase which is a semiconductor and a superconductor with Tc ~6K.
+Note that NbS2 also exists in the 2H-NbS2 phase which is a metal and a superconductor with Tc ~6K.
 The layers are stacked together via van der Waals interactions and can be exfoliated into thin 2D layers.
 Niobium Disulfide belongs to the group-V transition metal dichalcogenides (TMDC).